luraess/parallel-gpu-workshop-JuliaCon21/README.md

 # Global picture
 H .= [HL[1:end-1]; HR[2:end]]
 ```
 We see that a correct boundary update is the critical part for a successful implementation.
-In our apporach, we need an overlap of 2 cells in order to avoid any artifacts at the transition between the left and right domains.
+In our approach, we need an overlap of 2 cells in order to avoid any artefacts at the transition between the left and right domains.

 The next step would be to generalise the "2 processes" concept to "n-processes", keeping the "fake-parallelisation" approach.
 The [`diffusion_1D_nprocs.jl`](scripts/diffusion_1D_nprocs.jl) code contains this modification:
 ```julia